Reasons to Eat Raisins in the Morning

 2. They can help to improve bowel function

-Because they’re rich in fiber, raisins can help to regulate bowel function, and in turn, prevent constipation.
-Combine them with small pieces of fruit (such as apple), and you could enjoy improved intestinal health.
+Because they’re rich in fiber, raisins can help to regulate bowel function, and, in turn, prevent constipation.
+Combine them with small pieces of fruit (such as apple), and enjoy improved intestinal health.

 3. They’re good for bone health

 You’ll be pleased to know that raisins, as well as dried figs, contain a high amount of calcium.
 If you add a handful of raisins to your natural sugar free yogurt, you’ll be able to boost your calcium intake, and take better care of your bone health.

 - Plus, dried fruits are one of the best sources of boron, a micronutrient that’s essential for your diet.
 Boron is vital for proper bone formation and health, and can help promote calcium absorption in the body.